Film Incentive Program

 (h) Food and lodging: provided that only the first one hundred fifty dollars ($150) of lodging per individual per day is eligible to be claimed.

-The following does not qualify:
+The following do not qualify:

 (a) Tobacco products and alcoholic beverages;